anilkumarnagaraj/terraform-academy-ibmcloud/README.md

 * Use the course admin's account, to manually destroy & provision the course_content_resources.

 ### 'Students' usecases
-* Work with the course-content (watson-studio, machine-learning, etc..) provisioned in the 'course_content' resource group.
+* Work with the course-content (Virtual server for VPC, watson-studio, machine-learning, etc..) provisioned in the 'course_content' resource group.
 * Will not be able to administer (create, delete, ..) the course-content resources.

 ## Instructions